kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-Much like `MyService`, this provides a test-friendly interface for interacting with the network.
-But, also like `MyService`, we need to define how to actually initialize this object.
-To do so, we bridge the gap between Kurtosis' `ServiceNetwork` and our custom `ThreeNodeNetwork` with an implementation of the [TestNetworkLoader](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_network_loader.go) interface.
+Much like `MyService`, this object provides a test-friendly API for interacting with the network.
+But, also like `MyService`, we need to tell Kurtosis how to actually initialize this object.
+Kurtosis has an interface, [TestNetworkLoader](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_network_loader.go), for bridging the gap between Kurtosis' low-level `ServiceNetwork` and our custom wrapper, so we'll want to define a `TestNetworkLoader` implementation.

 Before we write our implementation though, it's worth understanding how Kurtosis networks are configured.
-Each network has one or more **service configurations**, which are defined by a configuration ID, a docker image, a service initializer core, and an availability checker.
-These configurations serve as templates for the service instances that will eventually comprise the network; if a network is composed of only one type of service then the network only needs one configuration, but a network of many different types of services will need many configurations.
+Each network has one or more **service configurations**, which serve as templates for the service instances that will comprise the network.
+These service configurations are defined by a configuration ID, a docker image, a service initializer core, and an availability checker, so if a network is composed of only one type of service then the network only needs one configuration; if a network is made up of many different types of services then it will need many configurations.

 Using this information and the documentation on `TestNetworkLoader`, we can now write our `ThreeNodeNetworkLoader` implementation: